Posts

 February 2026

-February Service Hours: 6 hours Cumulative for the Fall Semester: 6 hours This month was overflowing with holiday cheer thanks to Valentine’s Day and Mardi Gras.
+February Service Hours: 6 hours Cumulative for the Spring Semester: 6 hours This month was overflowing with holiday cheer thanks to Valentine’s Day and Mardi Gras.
 I’m grateful I was able to make space for both celebration and community service.
 I continued my volunteer efforts at Second Harvest Food Bank, spending time packing boxes with essential food items for families who need extra support.
 What stood out to me the most this month was seeing how people came to give back to the community, it is a reminder of how much community matters especially during such a busy time.
 Seeing volunteers show up was endearing to see, there are many thoughtful people who regularly give back to the community.
 Listening to their stories is one of the joys of volunteering, meeting new people and hearing about their stories that surface naturally while volunteering together makes the experience more personal and inspires me to continue my community service past graduation.
-I have seen consistent kin...
+I have seen consistent k...

 January 2026